BrianGodd/2023-NYCU-AI-final-team16/README.md

 ## Training
   Run DDPGNotebook.ipynb to train your creature!

-  Here is a GIF for successful training:
+  Here is a demostration for successful training:

   ![image](https://github.com/TianYueh/2023-NYCU-AI-final-team16/blob/main/demo.gif)